grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 :post:
 * [ ] After full draft revisions are complete: scan through with spell check on; and make sure all listed spelling errors are intentional.
 	* [ ] After test-reader full round of edits: do a full scan through a different spellchecker, like libreoffice
+* [ ] Should the ----- breaks just be double/triple spaced breaks in the text?
+I think that's the more conventional way of doing it.
 * [ ] Do a search on 'very' and consider removing any
 * [ ] Do a search on 'really' and consider removing any
 * [ ] do a search for '-ly' and remove any useless adverbs.
 Maybe 'that' too.
 * [ ] Find and replace: Trinity as a name
+* [ ] Check whole book for quotes, see that 'saids' are set up as clauses, not sentences